-In the event of a transfer there must be a change in the identity of the employer, and of the debts and credits related to the business.
-In this case all obligations arising from employment contracts are transferred to the acquiring employer (transferee employer), transferring even those obligations created by reason of the transfer itself.
-The employment contracts continue with the transferee employer and the employee maintains the acquired seniority (period of service) and all the rights arising from it.
+In a transfer of undertaking, all obligations arising from employment contracts are transferred to the takeover party, transferring even those obligations originated by reason of the transfer.
+The employment contract continues with the new employer, and the employee maintains the acquired seniority and all the rights arising from it.